-The primary objective of optimizing any artificial lift solution is minimizing the bottom hole pressure to maximize the wellbore inflow at the lowest possible operating cost.
+The primary objective of optimizing any artificial lift solution is minimizing the bottom hole pressure to maximize the well-bore inflow at the lowest possible operating cost.
 Depending on the formation, a newly drilled well could flow on its own for some period of time.
 Once this initial free-flow production tapers off, an artificial lift system is typically deployed.
-There are several artificial lift technologies with rod pumping, gas lift, electrical submersible pumps (ESPs), jet pumps, plunger lift, and progressive cavity pumps as examples (Brown, K. E. 1982).
-Rod pumping is the most common artificial lift method in North America due to cost efficiency reasons (Byrd, J. P. 1977) (Rowlan, O. L. 2007).
-Bottom-hole rod pumps have few moving parts, and this simplicity translates into reliability and longevity of equipment.
+There are several artificial lift technologies with rod pumping, including gas lift, electrical submersible pumps (ESPs), jet pumps, plunger lift, and progressive cavity pumps.
+Rod pumping is the most common artificial lift method in North America due to cost efficiency reasons.
+Bottom hole rod pumps have few moving parts and this simplicity translates into reliability and longevity of equipment.

-This paper assumes the reader is already familiar with the basic operation of rod pumping, where a rod string connects a surface lift system to a downhole pump (Rowlan, O. L. 2007).
+This paper assumes the reader is already familiar with the basic operation of rod pumping, where a rod string connects a surface lift system to a down-hole pump.

-The most common surface equipment used with rod pumping is a pump jack.
-The pump jack is equipped with a prime mover that is either an AC motor or internal combustion engine.
-In order to maximize production, a pump jack's stroke speed and stroke length should be adjusted to pump the fluid in the casing down as far as possible while still maintaining a high pump fill.
-This ideal operating condition minimizes bottom hole pressure, promoting maximum wellbore inflow.
+The most common surface equipment used with rod pumping is a pumpjack.
+The pumpjack is equipped with a prime mover that is either an AC motor or internal combustion engine.
+In order to maximize production, a pumpjack's stroke speed and stroke length should be adjusted to pump the fluid in the casing down as far as possible while still maintaining a high pump fill.
+This ideal operating condition minimizes bottom hole pressure, promoting maximum well-bore inflow.
 However, if the pumping capacity exceeds the production rate of the formation, fluid pound can occur which is one of the most common causes of wear and damage in a rod pumping system.
-Due to the mechanical nature of stroke speed and stroke length adjustments on a pump jack, finding and maintaining the ideal setting on each well over time can be an expensive proposition.
+Due to the mechanical nature of stroke speed and stroke length adjustments on a pumpjack, finding and maintaining the ideal setting on each well over time can be an expensive proposition.

-One pump jack alternative is a hydraulically actuated cylinder which moves the rod string up and down in a similar manner (Mehegan, L. 2013).
+One pumpjack alternative is a hydraulically actuated cylinder which moves the rod string up and down in a similar manner.
 The simplest version would raise the hydraulic piston until it hits the upper limit of the cylinder then gravity would return it to the lower limit where the cycle would repeat.
 Position sensors can be added so that the cylinder will turn around when it reaches a specific position along the stroke length.
 This prevents physical contact between the piston and the inside of the cylinder, extending equipment life.
-The position sensors can also be manually moved so as to increase or decrease the stroke length up to the length of the cylinder, as well as to change the position offset of the stroke.
-The linear hydraulic pump-jacks used are typically configured with an on/off style valve and solenoid combination where the cylinder is receiving maximum flow on the upstroke, pressure but no flow to hold a set position, then maximum flow purge on the down stroke.
-The more advanced linear hydraulic pump-jacks use continuous position measurement and a variable output pump to precisely control the polished rod velocity and position.
+The position sensors can also be manually moved to increase or decrease the stroke length up to the length of the cylinder as well as to change the position offset of the stroke.

+The linear hydraulic pumpjacks used are typically configured with an on/off style valve and solenoid combination where the cylinder is receiving maximum flow on the upstroke, pressure but no flow to hold a set position, then maximum flow purge on the down-stroke.
+The more advanced linear hydraulic pumpjacks use continuous position measurement and a variable output pump to precisely control the polished rod velocity and position.